step-up-labs/firebase-authentication-dotnet/README.md

 ## Google setup

-In the [developer console](https://console.developers.google.com/apis/credentials) make sure you have an OAuth client (set is either as iOS or Android app, that should work).
+In the [developer console](https://console.developers.google.com/apis/credentials) make sure you have an OAuth client (set it either as iOS or Android app, that should work).